 - (1) Control of the Mediation.
 The mediator shall at all times be in control of the mediation and the procedures to be followed.
-However, the mediator's conduct shall be governed by standards of conduct promulgated by the Supreme Court that shall contain a provision prohibiting mediators from prolonging a mediation unduly. - (2) Private Consultation.
-The mediator may communicate privately with any participant or counsel prior to, during, and after the mediation.
+The mediator's conduct shall be governed by Standards of Professional Conduct for Mediators (Standards) promulgated by the Supreme Court. - (2) Private Consultation.
+The mediator may communicate privately with any participant or counsel prior to, during and after the mediation.
 The fact that private communications have occurred with a participant before the conference shall be disclosed to all other participants at the beginning of the mediation.